InAnimaTe/regme/README.md

 This is awesome because it enables us to leave scripts running that utilize authentication whilst not logged into the server!

-You an probably read through some of this and get good grasp of whats going on here.
+You can probably read through some of regme and get a pretty good grasp of whats going on here.

 ##### What you need